Agies/Silverlight-Architecture/Readme.txt

 6. Create an example of using the messaging pattern
 7. Create an example of using the command pattern
-8. Create an example of using the annotation/validation framework
-9. Setup a basic repository pattern using WCF/OData
+8. Create an example of using the annotation/validation framework !9.
+Setup a basic repository pattern using WCF/OData !10.
+INPC snippet